-NAIDOC WEEK is approaching (2-9 July), as all Australians are invited to celebrate the rich history, culture and achievements of our First Nations People.
+NAIDOC WEEK is 2-9 July and all Australians are invited to celebrate the rich history, culture and achievements of our First Nations People.
 It is an opportunity for the wider Australian community to recognise the contributions that Indigenous Australians make to our society, and this year's theme is Our Languages Matter.

 Indigenous languages play an essential role in cultural identity, linking people to their place, history, spirituality and rites, through story and song.
 Our Foundation believes in the importance of learning in first language and research shows that children learn best in their own language.
 It also empowers the parents and carers to be the role models for their children, and instils a love of reading in the community.
 We have translated many of our early literacy resources into first languages and have published over 66 books written by community, many in first languages.